daecepi/JobsityChallengesThirdSchool/ChallengesWeek7/Challenge1/book-shelf-backend/README.md

 [ ] searching for books in the description (still in evaluation of time this week) [X] Adding state objects to every endpoint for better evaluation of queries to endpoint [ ] usage of nest pagination module next week (for learning purposes the pagination was stablished with mongo's aggregate funtion)
+[ ] Modify to bring only books with whole information

 ### Faked infor from the API:
 Information that was generated to books for the sake of this challenge